khaors/geocompr/main.md

 In this chapter we used cross-validation to assess a model's predictive performance.
 Spatial data is statistically often not independent due to spatial autocorrelation, which violates a fundamental assumption of cross-validation.
 Therefore, we introduced spatial CV, which reduces the bias introduced by spatial autocorrelation.
-The **mlr** package makes it easy to use resampling techniques for many other statistical learning techniques including of course linear regression, semi-parametric models (e.g., generalized additive models) and machine learning techniques such as random forests, support vector machines or boosted regression trees [@bischl_mlr:_2016;@schratz_performance_nodate].
+The **mlr** package makes it easy to use (spatial) resampling techniques with many other statistical learning techniques including, of course, linear regression, but also semi-parametric models (e.g., generalized additive models) and machine learning techniques such as random forests, support vector machines or boosted regression trees [@bischl_mlr:_2016;@schratz_performance_nodate].
+Machine learning algorithms often require the tuning of so-called hyperparameters.
+This should be done using a nested (spatial) cross-validation approach [@schratz_performance_nodate], a topic we will explore in more detail in Chapter \@ref(eco).
+As a preview, this requires the fitting of hundreds of additional models, and is therefore computationally more demanding.
+Naturally, computation time additionally increases with the size of the input data.
+To reduce computing time, **mlr** makes parallelization easy through various supported methods (see Chapter \@ref(eco)).

-Please check out also the fantastic **mlr** online documentation:
+Finally, for more details please check out also the fantastic **mlr** online documentation:

 - https://mlr-org.github.io/mlr-tutorial/
 - https://github.com/mlr-org/mlr/wiki/user-2015-tutorial

 ## Exercises

 1. Compute the terrain attributes slope, plan curvature, profile curvature and catchment area from `dem` (provided by `data("landslides", package = "RSAGA")`) with the help of R-GIS bridges, and extract the values from the corresponding output rasters to the `landslides` dataframe (`data(landslides, package = "RSAGA"`)).
 Keep all landslide initation points and 175 randomly selected non-landslide points (see section \@ref(case-landslide)).
-1. Reproduce the spatial prediction with the derived terrain attribute rasters (see Figure \@ref(fig:lsl-susc)).
+1. Make a spatial prediction map similar to Figure \@ref(fig:lsl-susc)) with the derived model results and terrain attribute rasters.
 1. Compute a non-spatial cross-validation and make boxplots to compare the AUROC from a spatial and a non-spatial CV (see Figure \@ref(fig:boxplot-cv)).
 Hint: You need to specify a non-spatial task and a non-spatial resampling strategy.
-1. Use the squared slope as a further predictor.
-Repeat the resampling.
+1. Model landslide susceptibility using a quadratic discriminant analysis [QDA, @james_introduction_2013].
+Assess the predictive performance of the QDA.
-How has the spatially cross-validated mean AUROC value changed compared to the model without the squared altitude predictor?
+What is the a difference between the spatially cross-validated mean AUROC value of the QDA and the GLM?

 <!--
 hyperparameter tuning: